nus-cs1010/2324-s1/docs/environments.md

 ## Accessing The PE Hosts from Outside SoC

 The PE hosts can only be accessed from within the School of Computing networks.
-If you want to access it from outside, there are several ways.
+If you want to access it from outside, you need to connect through SoC VPN.

-### Option 1: Using SoC VPN
-One way is to set up a Virtual Private Network (VPN) (See [instruction here](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn)).
+First, you need to set up a Virtual Private Network (VPN) (See [instruction here](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn)).
 The staff at `helpdesk@comp.nus.edu.sg` or the IT helpdesk in COM1, Level 1, will be able to help with you setting up if needed.

 !!! note "SoC VPN vs NUS VPN"